mitranim/wordplay/readme.md

 koñscience (animal empathy; horse studies 🐴🔬) [🐴] © M

-"feetal position" (when one is standing on one's own feet 🦶) © LJ
+feetal position (when one is standing on one's own feet 🦶) © LJ

 foetish (trying not to imagine) © M